algolia/search-insights.js/README.md

 ### Enabling queryID response from Algolia engine

-In order for the Algolia engine to return a queryID on each search request, a special query parameter `clickAnalytics=true` should be set.
+In order for the Algolia engine to return a queryID on each search request, some special query parameters `clickAnalytics=true` and `enablePersonalization=true` should be set.

-InstantSearch

 ```js
 const search = instantsearch({